WICG/Realms-Initialization-Control/README.md

 By focusing on hardening the integrity of the app against entities living within it, RIC by definition addresses security concerns that may occur within a single agent (process).

-Therefore, it does not allow apps to defend themselves against types of confidentiality attacks, such as side channeling (e.g. Meltdown and Spectre).
+Therefore, it does not contribute to the apps' ability to defend themselves against the types of confidentiality attacks, such as side channeling (e.g. Meltdown and Spectre).

 That is fine - there's still value in providing apps with APIs to harden their level of integrity without addressing other security aspects.